Hypercubed/rof/README.md

 # Rule of Four

-Determine the most resonable display format for a given numeric value.
+Determine the most reasonable display format for a given numeric value.
 Using a modified version of the [rule of four](http://www.bmj.com/content/350/bmj.h1845) and other methods.

 Goals:
   * Preserve display for integers and floats.